I’ve always loved shopping in New England. From small boutiques to classic general stores, I find something I love wherever I go in New England.

 Something lovely from Alex & Ani

 Want something delicate and wearable?
 Alex & Ani is a Rhode Island-based company making simple, yet exquisite bracelets for women.
-This is a wonderful gift for a special occasion or just because.
+This is a wonderful New England gift for a special occasion or just because.
 Check out this pretty option in rose gold.